+]

+Editors note Section 4.2 below is the results of drafting group exercise See document R3 proposed merger of PPDR Requirements.docx

 Basis: 5A/256 (UK/CEPT) Annex2 Start A2.3 – dedicated as generic Annex on PPDR requirements

 Source: Editor 5A/264(NZL) 5A/267/270(Motorola/Ericsson) almost identical contributions 5A/244(Canada) 5A/269(Israel)

-Editor’s Note: 264 has been incorporated after discussion and considerations with NZLEditor’s Note: Unhighlighted material (excluding tracked changes) in section 2 to 6 below can also be found in Rec.
+Editor’s Note: 264 has been incorporated after discussion and considerations with NZL

+Unhighlighted material (excluding tracked changes) in section 2 to 6 below can also be found in Report.
 M.2033 (CAN) – it’s up to the decision of the group to use this text from the current version of M.2033 and simply refer to it in the process of its revision.

 4.2 User requirements

 This section includes the requirements from the perspective of the PPDR end users.
-General technology, functional and operational requirements are described.
+General technology, as well as functional and operational requirements are described.
 Although some of the requirements do not relate specifically to the radiocommunication network or system used by PPDR, they do affect the design, implementation and use of radiocommunications.

 The detailed choice of PPDR applications and features to be provided in any given area by PPDR is a national or operator specific matter.
 However, the capabilities of the service are affected by the following requirements.

+Network related PPDR requirements are the requirements from the perspective of PPDR users who are supposed to utilise the communications network in order to fulfil their duties.
+Network related requirements describe the communications network’s capabilities that are observable to the users.

+Editors Note: These first 3 paras need to be reviewed as to their suitability for this section of the report.

+The categories of network related PPDR requirements have been identified: functional requirements, performance requirements, security requirements, interoperability requirements, adaptability requirements, compatibility requirements, reliability requirements and expandability requirements.

+The listed requirements are seen as integral part of a day-to-day usage of a PPDR network, Nevertheless First Responders and other forces, e.g. in disaster relief may have more specialized demand to PPDR systems and networks, not covered by this generic overview.

 4.2.1 System requirements